What is an Apprentice Electrician?

 What’s required for the role?

-To apply for this trade type you must have at least one of the following:
+To apply you must be 17 years or older at the time of starting your apprenticeship with us and have at least one of the following:

 - have relevant work experience.